top of page

 From the Streets to the Screen: Acting and Fight Choreography

-With a experience with parkour and movie combat training, Jeramiah coaches actors, directs rehearsals, and ensures safety protocols, making him a triple threat on set.
-His work is a bridge between the raw intensity of his street-fighting days and the artistry of storytelling, proving that the lessons of the dojo translate seamlessly to the screen.
+With experience in free running / parkour and movie combat training, Jeramiah coaches actors, directs rehearsals, and ensures rigorous safety protocols, making him a triple threat on set.
+His ability to embody the warrior’s spirit—blending physicality with emotional depth—bridges the raw intensity of his street-fighting days with the artistry of storytelling, proving that the lessons of the dojo translate seamlessly to the screen.

 The Man Behind the Mission